VK2ARH/Cowtown-ADX-Project/README.md

 These videos can be found here: https://www.youtube.com/@richardh3675

+A Gerber folder has been added which houses the Gerber filed to enable production of the PCB's used in Ver 1.6 of the construction manual.

 # Cowtown Amateur Radio Club: ADX-Project
 This repository has been created to host files and resources used in the Cowtown ADX project - a Buildathon Project which built the ADX Digital Mode HF tranceiver